List of defunct San Francisco Municipal Railway lines: 40 San Mateo

 The 40 San Mateo was a 19.98 mi interurban route that provided service along The Peninsula from 1903 to 1949.
 Previous service under the San Francisco and San Mateo Electric Railway only reached as far as Baden in South San Francisco.
 After being bought and sold several times, the line came under the ownership of the United Railroads of San Francisco, under whom it was finally built out to San Mateo with service starting on December 31, 1902.
+Starting at the corner of Steuart and Market in San Francisco, the tracks went southeast on Steuart and turned right on Harrison.
+Outbound cars used Harrison until 14th Street while inbound cars used Bryant between 8th and Essex.
+The line continued down 14th, turning south on Guerrero, west on 30th, south on Cerney, south on Diamond, and continuing on Monterey to San Jose avenue before entering San Mateo County.

-The northern terminus was at Fifth and Market whereupon it ran on city streets (mostly Mission Street), then on a largely private right-of-way to a terminal in San Mateo.
-Service was discontinued as the trackage and rolling stock had fallen into disrepair by the mid 1940s.
+By 1906, the northern terminus was at Fifth and Market whereupon it ran down 5th to Mission Street continuing to San Jose Avenue (for some time also running on Onondaga and Ocean), then on a largely private right-of-way to a terminal in San Mateo.
+Service was discontinued as the trackage and rolling stock had fallen into disrepair by the mid-1940s.
+Short segments of the line had remained in use by the late 1970s, and some of the right of way on San Jose Avenue and 30th Street was rebuilt for modern Muni Metro Service as extensions of the M Ocean View and J Church lines in the 1980s and 1990s.

 Temporary routes

 The G Exposition, I Exposition, and J Exposition were temporary streetcar lines that were created in 1915 and 1916 to serve the Panama–Pacific International Exposition.
 The G line was a combination of the E and F routes, running from Market and Stockton to the Presidio.
 The I line only ran for three days in February 1915, from 33rd Avenue and Geary via Geary, Van Ness, Chestnut, Scott, Greenwich and Steiner to Union.
 The J line, which is unrelated to the current J Church line, ran via Columbus from the Ferry Building to Fort Mason and later to Chestnut and Scott.

-The O Van Ness line operated briefly between June 1, 1932 and July 15, 1932, along part of the E Union from Van Ness and Union to the Ferry Building.
+The O Van Ness line operated briefly between June 1, 1932, and July 15, 1932, along part of the E Union from Van Ness and Union to the Ferry Building.
 During this time, the E line ran down Van Ness to Market instead of to the Ferry Building.

 The E Embarcadero line operated between Embarcadero station and 4th and King over the new Muni Metro Extension from January 1998 until August 1998, when it was merged into an extension of the N Judah line.
 The name was reused for an unrelated heritage streetcar line in 2015.

 Defunct cable car routes

-Note: Before 1956, the California Street Line extended all the way from Market Street in the Financial District to California and Presidio Avenue on the western edge of the Western Addition.
+Note: Before 1954, the California Street Line extended all the way from Market Street in the Financial District to California and Presidio Avenue on the western edge of the Western Addition.